Kuldeep10498/Calculator-dApp/README.md

 Aptos: A high-performance blockchain for deploying DApps.
 React: For building the user interface (if applicable).
 TypeScript: For type safety and better development experience.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgments
+Aptos for providing a robust blockchain framework.